Alteridin/ComputerStoreAPI/Over9000Project/ReadMe/README.md

 ## Features
 List of features ready and TODOs for future development
-* Awesome feature 1
+* Add/Remove Products and Services
-* Awesome feature 2
+* Rate with Stars 1-5 about any Products and Services
-* Awesome feature 3
+* Create and Read Reviews of any Products and Services

 To-do list:
-* Wow improvement to be done 1
+* Create Front-End to be utilized with project.
-* Wow improvement to be done 2
+* Shopping Cart

 ## Status
 Project is: _finished_, with updates coming in the future.

 ## Inspiration
-Add here credits.
-Project inspired by Eleven Fifty Academy and Dragon Ball Z, based on a standard Web API.
+Project inspired by _Eleven Fifty Academy_ and _Dragon Ball Z_, based on a standard Web API.

 ## Contact
 Created by Kevin Moore (kevinmoore.tech@gmail.com), Garen Bragg (garen.t.bragg@gmail.com), Carson Blair (cbcarcar@gmail.com).